gvp-257/AnalogControlPanel/Readme.md

     InternalADC.begin()
     InternalADC.end()

 Start and stop the InternalADC.
-Stopping it reduces current consumption by about 300 microamps while the processor is awake, which may be useful for battery powered projects that only use the ADC now and then, for example to read the battery voltage.
-The ADC must also be stopped before going into power-off sleep, or it will continue to consume current.
+Stopping it reduces current consumption by about 300 microamps while the processor is awake.

     InternalADCSettings adcsettings = InternalADC.saveSettings();
     InternalADC.restoreSettings(adcsettings)

-Save the ADC's settings in a variable `settings` of type `InternalADCSettings`, and then restore the ADC to use those settings.
+Save the ADC's settings in a variable `adcsettings` of type `InternalADCSettings`, and restore those settings to the ADC.

 ## SCALE: Voltage Reference for Max Input Voltage

+    InternalADC.reference(REF)         // REF is one of DEFAULT, INTERNAL, EXTERNAL.
     InternalADC.referenceDefault()     // Arduino default, default after powerOn() or begin().

+    InternalADC.referenceExternal()    // If you know what you are doing.

     InternalADC.referenceInternal()    // Arduino's INTERNAL.
-1100 millvolts nominal
+1.100V nominal
-    InternalADC.referenceExternal()    // If you know what you are doing.

-    InternalADC.reference(REF)         // REF is one of DEFAULT, INTERNAL, EXTERNAL.

-Set the ADC's reference "full scale" voltage for readings (equal to a reading of 1024, if the ADC could output a number bigger than 1023 in 10-bit mode).

-`referenceDefault()` is the chip's supply voltage on the AVCC pin.
-It can vary quite a bit, especially on batteries.

-`referenceInternal()` is an internal circuit with a nominal voltage of 1.100 V, plus or minus 10%.
-A bit more stable than batteries.
-See readInternalReference() below to measure it on each chip.

-The ATmega turns off its internal reference when not in use, so after selecting it, wait 70 microseconds for it to stabilise.
-Or do other things taking that long, like reading a real-time clock module over I2C.

-To specify the internal reference's exact voltage in your sketches after measuring it, use

-    InternalADC.setInternalReferenceVoltage(1.094); // will be remembered for that sketch.
+    InternalADC.setInternalReferenceVoltage(1.094); // will be remembered for the sketch.

-The default value is 1.100 (1.1 volts).
+WARNING: Any external voltage reference, for example a TL431 or LM4040, must be between 1 volt and AVCC. `referenceExternal()` is for knowledgeable circuit designers.

 WARNING: I have heard that some Arduino clone suppliers bridge the AREF pin to AVCC on the printed circuit board.
 You can only use referenceDefault() with such boards.

-Any external voltage reference, for example a TL431 or LM4040, must be between 1 volt and AVCC. `referenceExternal()` is for knowledgeable circuit designers.

 ## Resolution: Bit Depth Of Samples

-    InternalADC.bitDepth8()
+    InternalADC.bitDepth8()   // use with read8Bit(), getLastReading8Bit().
+Return 0..255
-    InternalADC.bitDepth10()  // Default after On(), Arduino value.
+    InternalADC.bitDepth10()  // Default.
+Return 0..1023.

-    // also:-
-    InternalADC.readResolution(8)
-    // Allowed values: 8, 10.
-Like Arduino's analogReadResolution() function.
+    InternalADC.readResolution(8) // same as bitDepth8().
+Allowed values: 8, 10.

-8-bit depth is used with read8Bit() and getLastReading8Bit() below.
-Reading with 8-bit depth returns a value between 0 and 255.

-Read() and SampleValue() will return correct results, but in a 16-bit integer.
+With `bitDepth8()`, `read()` and `getLastReading()` will return correct results,  in a 16-bit integer.

-10-bit depth is the default and returns a value between 0 and 1023.

-## ADC SPEED
+## ADC Speed

-Speed is also referred to as Sample Rate (symbol: sa/s, samples per second).
+Speed is also referred to as sample rate (symbol: sa/s, samples per second).

 Easy mode functions:-